First Time Homebuyers

 > View general income limits based on the area median income (AMI) for Miami-Dade County

-Yes, prospective homeowners must contribute a minimum of two (2) percent of the value of the purchased property as down payment at the time of closing.
+Yes, prospective homeowners must contribute a minimum of two (2) percent of the value of the purchased property as a down payment at the time of closing.
 Assisted properties cannot be used as rental properties.

-No, funds do not have to be repaid as long as it maintained as the applicant’s homesteaded residence for the 15-year affordability period.
+No, funds do not have to be repaid as long as the property is maintained as the applicant’s homesteaded residence for the 15-year affordability period.
 However, you must ensure that your property continues to comply with all Code Compliance and Building Department rules during the affordability period.
-If, however, a homeowner sells, rents, or refinances his/her property or the property is no longer the primary residence prior to the 15-year affordability period, he/she must repay the City the value of the assistance plus applicable profit sharing as defined in the City’s Local Housing Assistance Plan (LHAP).
-Yes, prospective homeowners must contribute a minimum of two (2) percent of the value of the purchased property as down payment at the time of closing.
-Assisted properties cannot be used as rental properties.
+If a homeowner sells, rents, or refinances his/her property, or if the property is no longer the primary residence prior to the end of the 15-year affordability period, he/she must repay the City the value of the assistance plus applicable profit sharing, as defined in the City’s Local Housing Assistance Plan (LHAP).

 To determine eligibility, homebuyers should research the specific programs available in their area and review the program guidelines.
 They may also need to provide documentation, such as income verification and credit scores, to determine eligibility.